• Skip to primary navigation

 Jump to Recipe

-What is Salsa Criolla
+What is Salsa Criolla?

 I tried Salsa Criolla for the first time as part of Peruvian cuisine, but it is is served in many countries in South America and throughout Latin America.
-In Argentina, it is often served alongside grilled chicken and steaks, along with chimichurri.
+In Argentina, Salsa Criolla is often served alongside grilled chicken and steaks, along with chimichurri.
 When I have salsa criolla in my house, I eat it with everything from avocado toast to grain bowls.

 salsa criolla lime-pickled onions in mason jar